Todd Peterson (baseball): Dorados de Chihuahua

 On June 17, 2025, Peterson signed with the Dorados de Chihuahua of the Mexican League.
+He made 20 appearances for Chihuahua, posting a 2–2 record and 5.75 ERA with 15 strikeouts and four saves across 20 1/3 innings pitched.

+Caliente de Durango

+On December 19, 2025, Peterson and Max Castillo were traded to the Caliente de Durango in exchange for Bryson Brigman.

 Pitching style

 As of 2021, Peterson sports a fastball up to about 98 mph and a developing slider.